CHUNG-JiSeong/Anonymous-2026-submission/README.md

 # Anonymous 2026 submission
-This repository contains the implemntation for GraphCompliance: Policy & context graphs + LLMs for automated GDPR compliance judgments.
+This repository contains the implemntation for GraphCompliance: Policy & context graphs + LLMs for automated regulatory compliance judgments.

 **Requirements**
 - Python ≥ 3.11